 Someone with a dependence on Fluvoxamine can benefit from a support program after the detoxification process is over.
 This helps with any physical and mental issues associated with drug dependence and usually includes counseling, nutrition guidance, and ongoing emotional support.

-Despite a Fluvoxamine addiction being different from an addiction to other drugs, it is still important to seek treatment when stopping the use of the drug, especially in the early days when withdrawal symptoms are severe.
+Luvox addiction is different from other drug addictions.
+However, it is still important to seek treatment when stopping use, especially in the early days when withdrawal symptoms are severe.

 When you first start Luvox or change doses, you may experience unwanted symptoms.
 These can include increased anxiety, agitation, hostility, impulsive behaviors, and suicidal thoughts.
 These symptoms typically improve within a few weeks of taking the drug.